-- (3) Voting in the Senate - (a) Except in elections, voting in the Senate shall ordinarily be by voice; but, at the discretion of the presiding officer or upon the request of any member, a vote shall be taken by show of hands; or at the request of 20 members a vote shall be taken by signed written ballot. - (b) In the selection of the elective members of Senate councils and committees, voting shall be by ballots distributed to all voting members of the Senate by the Secretary of the Senate.
+- (a) In the conduct of its business, the Senate shall be guided by the customary rules of parliamentary procedure, insofar as these are not modified by the provisions of the Constitution of the University of Florida or the Bylaws of the Senate.
+In cases of dispute recourse shall be to Robert's Rules of Order. - (b) Decisions in the Senate shall be taken by majority vote of the members present, virtually or in person, except as provided in the Constitution and Bylaws. - (3) Voting in the Senate - (a) Except in elections, voting in the Senate shall ordinarily be by a show of hands (including analogous signals from those virtually present when their identities as senators have been verified); but, at the discretion of the presiding officer or upon the request of 20 members, a vote shall be taken by means of a signed written ballot and/or secure electronic ballot. - (b) In the selection of the elective members of Senate councils and committees, voting shall be by ballots distributed to all voting members of the Senate by the Secretary of the Senate.
 Such elections may be accomplished through electronic means. - (4) Quorum

-A quorum for any meeting of the Senate shall consist of those elected members who are present.
-In order to facilitate voting, members should sit in seats designated for members by the Senate Steering Committee.
+A quorum for any meeting of the Senate shall consist of those elected members who are present, whether virtually or in person.
+To facilitate voting, members present in person should sit in seats designated for members by the Senate Steering Committee.